sandinmyjoints/towards-100-pct-uptime-examples/pres.md

-### What other operations
+### What other operations don't play well
-### don't play well with `process.domain`?
+### well with `process.domain`?

 Good question!

-I don't have the answer.
+Package authors could note this.

+Also, as we find them, let's note them.

-I've opened a ticket with node-mongodb-native to find out more.
+Note: I've opened a ticket with node-mongodb-native to find out more about this particular case.

 ### Can 100% uptime be achieved